Hometap home

 Homeowners who are falling behind on mortgage payments or fear they may soon do have options.
 Depending on the mortgage, homeowners could qualify for the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which is in place to protect homeowners with federally backed mortgages (such as FHA, VA, Fannie Mae, and Freddie Mac mortgages).
 Homeowners can easily follow the Consumer Financial Protection Bureau for step-by-step directions on mortgage relief options and qualifications.

 If a homeowner wants to look into other resources to help them stay afloat while making mortgage payments, alternative financing options could be available to them.
 A home equity investment could be another way for homeowners to get back on their feet during these difficult times.
-Hometap allows homeowners to tap into their home’s equity without taking on additional debt or monthly payments.
+Hometap allows homeowners to tap into their home’s equity without taking on monthly payments.

 Survey conducted by Kickstand Communications exclusively for Hometap.
 Survey conducted at 95% confidence, +/- 3% margin of error.
 782 total respondents.